 The goal of the Kanban method is to help teams organize their workflow and eliminate bottlenecks.
-To do this, teams decide on a strict work in progress limit.
+To do this, teams decide on a strict work-in-progress limit.
 The WIP limit defines the number of tasks that can be in any given column on the Kanban board.
 This helps reduce multi tasking, keeping team members focused and efficient.

 What are the five key Agile Scrum meetings?

-Over the course of each sprint, your team should hold five types of Agile Scrum meetings.
+If you're using Scrum, the course of each sprint, your team should hold five types of Agile Scrum meetings.
 But don’t worry, most only occur once per sprint.
 In the following section, we’ve explained the basics of each meeting: When should it occur?
 Who should attend?
 And what does the meeting accomplish?
 Armed with this info, you’ll be ready to run smooth and effective sprints in no time!

 Sprint planning meeting

 Before your team begins a Scrum sprint, you need to know where you’re going.
 This is where the sprint planning meeting comes in.
 A sprint planning meeting should be one of the longest Scrum meetings you hold—plan on two hours of planning for each week of your sprint.
-(A two week sprint, for example, requires roughly a four hour planning meeting.)
+(A two-week sprint, for example, requires roughly a four-hour planning meeting.)
 While this may seem like a lot, remember that you only need to hold one sprint planning meeting per sprint—right at the start.